PyCosmo package

 windows(obsparams)[source]

-Sets up the radial window functions for the surveys and the probes, i.e., computes the window functions appropriate for the galaxy overdensity, \(\gamma\), CMB temperature and CMB \(- \kappa\) and saves them in the attribute self.window.
+Sets up the radial window functions for the surveys and the probes, i.e., computes the window functions appropriate for the galaxy overdensity, HI, \(\gamma\), CMB temperature and CMB \(- \kappa\) and saves them in the attribute self.window.

 obsparams – dictionary containing specifications for observable

-Return window
+Return window:

 radial window function